 This bill amends section 193.155 of the Florida Statutes to introduce new definitions and provisions regarding the assessment of elevated homestead properties.
 It defines "elevated homestead property" as a homestead that has been raised to meet the elevation requirements of the National Flood Insurance Program or Florida Building Code.
-The bill stipulates that the assessed value of such properties cannot exceed the value assessed on January 1 prior to the elevation for a period of 19 years, provided the square footage does not exceed 130% of the original size.
-Property owners must maintain active homeowners and flood insurance during this period, with failure to do so potentially leading to reassessment without the benefit of the limitation.
+The bill stipulates that the assessed value of such properties cannot exceed a specified amount for 19 years following substantial completion of the elevation, provided that the property owner maintains active homeowners and flood insurance during this period.
+If the insurance is not maintained, the property may be reassessed without the benefit of the specified limitation.
+Additionally, the assessed value must be recalculated starting from the 15th year after the elevation is completed.

 Statutes affected: